Categorical and K-theoretic Donaldson-Thomas theory of $\mathbb{C}^3$ (part I): Abstract

 The first main result in this paper is the construction of semiorthogonal decompositions of DT categories, which can be regarded as categorical wall-crossing formulae of the framed triple loop quiver.
 Each summand is given by the categorical Hall product of some subcategories of matrix factorizations, called quasi-BPS categories.
 They are categories of matrix factorizations on twisted versions of noncommutative resolutions of singularities considered by \v{S}penko--Van den Bergh, and were used by the first author to prove a PBW theorem for K-theoretic Hall algebras.

 We next construct explicit objects of quasi-BPS categories via Koszul duality equivalences, and show that they form a basis in the torus localized K-theory.
 These computations may be regarded as a numerical K-theoretic analogue in dimension three of the McKay correspondence for Hilbert schemes of points.
 In particular, the torus localized K-theory of DT categories has a basis whose cardinality is the number of plane partitions, giving a K-theoretic analogue of MacMahon's formula.
-We also study the topological K-theory of DT categories and prove similar results as above.